When it comes to parenting, I feel like mothers and fathers are always hearing what they shouldn’t be doing.

 When a child’s gaze meets our own, often a smile and nod sending the message, “I enjoy my view,” is worth more than any form of praise.

-Praise offers our judgement and assessment of a child’s behavior, which in turn, leads the child to believe that they must look to an external source in order to define what is „good.“ The absence of praise then leaves the child feeling as if they are not good enough, which robs them of the joy they could be finding by following their intrinsic motivation and discovering the satisfaction in accomplishing what they put their own mind to.
+Praise offers our judgement and assessment of a child’s behavior and performance, which in turn, leads the child to believe that they must look to an external source in order to define what is „good.“ The absence of praise then leaves the child feeling as if they are not enough, which robs them of the joy they could be finding by following their intrinsic motivation and discovering the satisfaction in accomplishing what they put their own mind to.

-Setting time aside to truly be with our children and nowhere else, allows us to affectionately respond with the meaningful words, “I see you,” without labeling them or their accomplishments.
+Engaging with our children and being truly with them and nowhere else, even if only for a moment, allows us to affectionately respond with the meaningful words, “I see you,” without labelling them or their accomplishments.

 By removing praise and providing our presence, we create space for our children to form their own opinions about who they are and what they do — what they think is good, great, fantastic and wonderful.

 And they can rest assured that our delight in them remains truly unconditional — that our love and affection can be neither earned, nor lost.

 So if my toddler shows me a completed painting with delight in her bright eyes, I pause so I can fully take in what I see, and thoughtfully point out the details that I notice.

 “I see what you’ve painted!
 Do you want to tell me about it?
 I’m looking at how many colors you used here, and how the lines go from the very top to the very bottom of the paper — I can tell you worked very hard on this!
 Should we hang it up on the refrigerator together?”

 In a perfect world, we would never forget to put the finger nail clippers away and out of our toddler’s reach after using them, we would all have those modern types of stoves that have the child-proof knobs on them, and our children would automatically reach up to hold our hands the moment we stepped outside.